ortus-docs/commandbox-docs/developing_commands/developing_commands.md

 # Developing Commands

 CommandBox is extensible via CFML by creating modules that contain command CFCs.
+This is a very easy and powerful way to create custom, reusable CFML scripts that interact with the user, automate hard tasks, and can be shared with other developers.
+Let's create a "Hello World" command.

+## Your First Command

+To create our first command, we'll need a new module.
+A module can contain as many commands as you like.
 You can create a module by placing a folder in `~/.CommandBox/cfml/modules/` that contains a `ModuleConfig.cfc` file.
 The minimum contents of your module config is:

 **modules/test/ModuleConfig.cfc**
 ```javascript